You are here:About>Education>Spanish Language> Spanish Vocabulary> Filler Words (Muletillas) in Spanish - Learn Spanish Language

 Question: In English we have many "filler" words for when we don't know how to continue on in a sentence, or that can even express a certain emotion (e.g., "err...").
 I am thinking of words such as hmmm... err... like (ooh, I hate that.
 Hey, I used another one.).
 What I would like to know is, what are some types of "words" such as this in Spanish?

 Also, it is very common to use pues, which has a variety of meanings.
 Pues can be used at the start of a sentence as a kind of filler while you can get your thoughts together.
-Or try a ver, which is to say, "let's see."
+Or try a ver, which can be thought of as "let's see" or "we'll see."